bgruening/bioconda_biocontainers_talk/monod.md

 ### But...

-Do not you already have to deal with <br>a missing tool dependencies?
+Who has never deal with a missing tool dependencies?<br>

-Or an older version of a tool could not be installed <br>due to various reasons?
+Or an older version of a tool could not be installed?

-**Major issues in deployment and sustainability**
+### :fa-exclamation-triangle: Major issues in <br>deployment and sustainability

 Note: a major issue for productivity and reproducibility in science

 ---

-# Deployment issue
+## Deployment issue

 ----